Lassebq/wlr-autorotate/README.md

 ```sh
 make all
 ```
-Created binary will be located in `build/wlr-autorotate`
+Created binary will be located at `build/wlr-autorotate`